 10. Hulu Live

 If you want a premium experience, Hulu Live could be your go-to Live channel service.
 You can avail of this feature at $39.99/month.
 The subscription not only includes 60+ Live channels but also gives you access to Hulu’s streaming library (Hulu originals and other movies/TV shows).
 Currently, you can stream channels like ABC, CBS, FOX, NBC, CNN, CNBC, A&E, TNT, HGTV, Disney, ESPN, National Geographic, and Viceland.
 You can even add major networks like HBO or Showtime to your package, at an additional cost.

 Hulu Live can be accessed via Macbooks, PCs, iOS devices, Android devices, Roku, Amazon Fire TV/TV Stick, Apple TV, Chromecast, and Xbox consoles.
 For those who’d prefer to have live TV and on-demand content, all under one roof, Hulu is a brilliant option.
 The only drawback is that this service isn’t available outside of the US.

 11. Sling TV

-Sling Blue costs $25/month and includes about 45 channels– Sling Orange channels, plus NBC Regional Sports, FOX Regional Sports, USA, FX, SYFY, FXX, Nat Geo Wild, National Geographic, Bravo, and Nick Jr. You can either pick one of these plans or combine the two for $40/month.
-Sling TV also offers extras and add-on channels to be able to customize your package as per your interest and usage.
+Sling Blue costs $25/month and includes about 45 channels– Sling Orange channels, plus NBC Regional Sports, FOX Regional Sports, USA, FX, SYFY, FXX, Nat Geo Wild, National Geographic, Bravo, and Nick Jr. You can either pick one of these plans or combine the two for $45/month.
+Sling TV also offers a 1-week trial, extras, and add-on channels to be able to customize your package as per your interest and usage.